Full list of cancelled flights at Gatwick Airport on August 23 including EasyJet

-Gatwick Airport: Full list of cancelled flights at London Gatwick on August 23 including EasyJet
+Gatwick Airport: Full list of cancelled flights at London Gatwick on August 23, according to its website, including EasyJet

-GATWICK Airport will be reducing the number of flights this summer, due to ongoing staffing issues.

-London’s Gatwick Airport said it is reducing the number of daily flights during its busy summer period to help tackle staffing issues.
+The international airport previously reduced the number of daily flights during the busy summer period.

 Most Popular